ac-willeke/trekroner-docs/docs/source/methods/index.rst

 The workflow consists of the following tasks:

+1. **Urban Tree Detection**

-1. **Urban Tree Detection:** tree crown polygons and tree top points are detected from Airborne Laser Scanning (ALS) data, following the tree detection method established by Hanssen et al. (2021).
+   Tree crown polygons and tree top points are detected from Airborne Laser Scanning (ALS) data, following the tree detection method established by Hanssen et al. (2021).

-2. **Integration of Municipal Tree Databases:** Existing municipality tree inventories are integrated into one unified tree database for each municipality.
+2. **Integration of Municipal Tree Databases**

+   Existing municipality tree inventories are integrated into one unified tree database for each municipality.
 The registered trees in the database are linked with the laser-detected tree crowns, and additional attributes are calculated using various GIS analyses.

+3. **I-Tree Eco Modelling**

-3. **I-Tree Eco Modelling:** Regulating services for the registered in situ trees are calculated using the i-Tree Eco model.
-4. **Extrapolation:** Linear regression models are used to extrapolate the regulating service values to the whole tree cover of the municipalities’ built up zone.
+   Regulating services for the registered in situ trees are calculated using the i-Tree Eco model.
+Regression models are used to extrapolate the regulating service values to the whole tree cover of the municipalities’ built up zone.

+4. **Local Climate Regulation**

-5. **Local Climate Regulation:** The effect of tree crown coverage on land surface temperature (LST) is estimated using counterfactual modelling.
+   The effect of tree crown coverage on land surface temperature (LST) is estimated using counterfactual modelling.
 The climate service of trees is calculated in terms of avoided heat risk persons.

+5. **Mapping of Trees Visibility and Accessibility**

-6. **Tree Visibility and Impact Modelling:** The visual exposure to urban trees is modelled using the r.viewshed.exposure GRASS GIS addon Cimburova and Blumentrath (2022).
+   - **Tree Visibility and Impact Modelling**

+     The visual exposure to urban trees is modelled using the r.viewshed.exposure GRASS GIS addon Cimburova and Blumentrath (2022).
 In addition, the public and private tree visibility value is calculated for a case study site using the r.viewshed.impact GRASS GIS addon (Cimburova et al. 2023).

+   - **3-30-300 Space Rule**

-7. **3-30-300 Space Rule:** three indicators for the 3-30-300 rule are calculated per district (Konijnendijk, C. C. 2023).
+     Three indicators for the 3-30-300 rule are calculated per district (Konijnendijk, C. C. 2023).
 The indicators are:

-    - number of residential buildings with at least 3 trees within 15 meters
+     - Number of residential buildings with at least 3 trees within 15 meters
-    - crown cover percentage
+     - Crown cover percentage
-    - number of residential buildings within a distance of 300 meters to a green space

-The methods are documented online and from there you are pointed to the correct GitHub repositories.
+     - Number of residential buildings within a distance of 300 meters to a green space The methods are documented online and from there you are pointed to the correct GitHub repositories.
 Map results are presented in the municipalities Urban Tree Atlas and the project report.

 Table 1 shows each task and their corresponding GitHub-repository.
 Figure 2 shows the design of this semi-automatic workflow.